andre-ye/uni/docs/phil/phil-430/readings.md

     - Not homogenous: first three are physical, fourth is... philosophy of language?
 - Why did the Stoics make them bodies still?
     - Void -- void can be occupied by body but ceasing to be void when acted upon by entering body
-    - Place:place is something else than the occupying body, but is it corporeal or not?
+    - Place: place is something else than the occupying body, but is it corporeal or not?
 Bodies act upon their place by occupying it, or maybe space becomes disposed in a certain way.
     - Time -- very complex but central.
 Time shares important features with void.
 But also... no time is exactly present.
 So the stoics say the present as extended contains a part of itself already past and another one still to come. but also: waht gives the present its presentness is the motion of an intervla or dimension / diastema.
 Time is incorporeal
     - Lekton -- language as opposed to physics?
 But no -- bodies and incorporeals lead the Stoics to declare lekta.
 A vocal sound is a body, air struck in a certain way.
 Three linked items: vocal sound (signifying), the external objectt (making the signifying thing), and the actual thing made manifest by the vocal sound (the signified).
 Lekton are the things signified.
 Sextus -- lekton is incorporeal and we grasp it.
 But also: distinction between the thing signified and thought.
 Lekton: what can be said.
 Possibly independent from thought?
 Intersubjectivity becomes a step towards objectivity.
 - Are the canonical lekta exhaustive?